Valkea/DE_bootcamp_project/README.md

 1. Copy data **from the data-sources to the data-lake** *(Google Cloud Storage in this case)*
 2. Copy data **from the data-lake to the data-warehouse** *(BigQuery in this case)*
-3. Transform and **produce interesting data from the staging-data**, and store them in developpement/production-data *(using DBT)*
+3. Transform and **produce interesting data from the staging-data**, and store them in development/production-data *(using DBT)*
-4. Create a **custom dashboard to display some of the information** stored in the poduction-data.
+4. Create a **custom dashboard to display some of the information** stored in the production-data.<br>
+   (My own version is avaible here: https://lookerstudio.google.com/reporting/a0869f4e-7f24-4b50-8dd0-750aac025e3b)

 ![ecomix](medias/data-pipeline.png)

 ---
 ## Data sources

-In order to fullfil this project, I selected **3 datasets from the ODRÉ** (Open Data Réseaux Energies) website.
+In order to fulfil this project, I selected **3 datasets from the ODRÉ** (Open Data Réseaux Energies) website.

-Their dataset are particularly interesting to me, because they provide **live data** that comes diretly **from energy carriers and their partners**, and also because the dataset are **refreshed at various frequencies** ( every 1 hour / 1 day / 1 month).
+Their datasets are particularly interesting to me because they provide **live data** that comes directly **from energy carriers and their partners**, and also because the datasets are **refreshed at various frequencies** ( every 1 hour / 1 day / 1 month).

-Furthermore, I think we can use those datasets to answers **interesting questions** such as:
+Furthermore, I think we can use those datasets to answer **interesting questions** such as:
 1. What is the repartition of energy sources for a given day or a given period?
 2. Is the gas stock correlated in any way with the temperature?
 3. Are the energy sources influenced by the temperature?
 4. Are the energy sources influenced by the current gas stock?
-5. Does the energy sources repartition change with seasons?
+5. Does the energy sources' repartition change with the seasons?
 6. Are there more commercial exchanges related to energy when the gas stock is full at the borders?
 7. ...